Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 There are 2 aspects to take into account when deciding how to standardize development practices in ADF:

 1. **Development scope** : How to allocate factory instances, taking current ADF constraints into account, it boils down to:
-    - [Managed identity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-service-identity): can your development group all share the same managed identity?
-Else allocate one ADF instance (= one managed identity) to each developer/team
+    - Can our development group share the same [managed identity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-service-identity)?
+Else we need to allocate one factory instance to each developer/team that needs their own identity
-    - Do you need [triggered runs](https://docs.microsoft.com/en-us/azure/data-factory/concepts-pipeline-execution-triggers#trigger-execution) in development, or is [debugging](https://docs.microsoft.com/en-us/azure/data-factory/iterative-development-debugging) good enough?
-Runs can only be triggered from the code branch used to publish ARM templates, as such it can become a point of contention and create collisions between those 2 use cases.
+    - Do we need [triggered runs](https://docs.microsoft.com/en-us/azure/data-factory/concepts-pipeline-execution-triggers#trigger-execution) in development, or is [debugging](https://docs.microsoft.com/en-us/azure/data-factory/iterative-development-debugging) good enough?
+For the former we'll need to dedicate a factory instance
 1. **Deployment scope** : What is the atomicity of a release:
     - All-or-nothing deployments, the entire factory is deployed every time -> ARM Templates
     - Something more subtle, scoped to specific artifacts -> JSON based deployments